-The Federal Family Educational Rights and Privacy Act, (FERPA), sometimes called the "Buckley Amendment" requires schools to protect the privacy of student records, and gives parents and students rights including inspection and review of student records.
+The Federal Family Educational Rights and Privacy Act, (FERPA) requires schools to protect the privacy of student records, and gives parents and students rights including inspection and review of student records.
 The Massachusetts Student Record Regulations are consistent with the FERPA statute and regulations.